 All travellers wishing to enter South Australia must complete a Cross Border Travel Registration with SA Police.

-Some people seeking to enter SA from Victoria require written approval from SA Health before submitting a Cross Border Travel Registration to SA Police.
+Some essential travellers seeking to enter SA from interstate and overseas will require written approval from SA Health before submitting a Cross Border Travel Registration to SA Police.

 Before you begin

 - You will need to provide written evidence to support your application.
 This can be a letter, email or scanned document from your treating doctor, workplace, funeral home, aged care facility or treating doctor of your immediate family member.

 - It may take up to three to five days to receive a response.